momonong/SSO-for-chatbot/README.md

-# SSO Integration with Flask using pysaml2
+# OAuth Integration with Flask

-This project demonstrates how to integrate Single Sign-On (SSO) into a Flask application using the pysaml2 library.
-It includes steps for setting up the SSO process with SSOCircle as an Identity Provider (IdP).
+This project demonstrates how to integrate OAuth into a Flask application for authenticating users via the National Cheng Kung University (NCKU) OAuth service.

 ## Prerequisites

 - Python 3.10
 - Flask
-- pysaml2
+- requests-oauthlib
-- A valid domain name configured for your application to communicate with the SSOCircle IdP.
+- A valid domain name configured to redirect to your application for OAuth callbacks.

 ## Setup